Brandie-M/NBA_Player_Microsevice/README.md

 ## Requesting Data from the microservice
-In order to make a request from the microservice, you will need to define a function in your main program to make an HTTP get request to the microservice.
-In Python, that could look like this:
+In order to make a request from the microservice, you will need to define a function in your main program to make an HTTP get request.
+In Python, that call could look like this:
 ```
   import requests